Ixcatl/fables_novasophonia/docs/catalog/species.rst

 Sophonts
 =======

-Comprised of intelligent beings originating from the material plane, sophonts tend to be the main source of social interaction within most campaigns, be it fair or foul.
+Intelligent beings originating from the material plane.
+Sophonts tend to be one's main source of social interaction, be it fair or foul.

 --------